pi-hole/docs/docs/ftldns/dnsmasq_warn.md

 ## cache size greater than 10000 may cause performance issues, and is unlikely to be useful.

 This causes the cache to consume a lot on memory and slows down cache lookups.
 As expiring cache entries naturally make room for new records, a large cache does not give any advantages beyond a certain level.
 This level is typically not very high.
 Try reducing the cache.
 Watch out for cache-evictions.
-If they are zweo over a long time, your cache is larger than what you need.
+If they are zero over a long time, your cache is larger than what you need.

 ## warning: failed to change owner of `PIDFILE`: `MSG`